The Complexity of Evaluating nfer: Introduction

 Despite this expressiveness, \nfer's implementations have been demonstrated to be fast in practice.
 Both the C~\cite{nferio} and Scala~\cite{nfer-scala} versions have been compared against tools such as LogFire and Prolog~\cite{kauffman2017inferring}, Siddhi~\cite{kauffman2020palisade}, MonAmi and \texttt{DejaVu}~\cite{havelund2021monami}, and TeSSLa~\cite{kauffman2021nfer} and in every case found to be faster than the alternatives performing the same analysis.
 The question remains if \nfer evaluation is indeed undecidable and, if so, if there are useful fragments of \nfer with a tractable evaluation problem.

-\paragraph{Our Contribution.}
+\paragraph{Our Contribution}

 In this work, we determine the complexity of evaluating different fragments of \nfer.
-We find that any one of several restrictions on the language permit decidable evaluation and we prove tight bounds for most of these fragments.
+We find that any one of several restrictions on the language permit decidable evaluation and we prove tight bounds for almost all of these fragments.

 We begin by defining a natural syntactic fragment of \nfer using only inclusive rules called \infer.
 Full \nfer supports a form of negation using what are called exclusive rules, but we show that these are unnecessary to obtain undecidability.
 The result relies, instead, on recursion between rules and on intervals carrying data from an infinite domain.
+This proves the conjecture mentioned above.

-Thus, we then examine language fragments where either or both of these capabilities are restricted.
+To regain decidability, we then examine language fragments where either or both of these capabilities are restricted.
 We prove that, without recursion, \infer evaluation is \nexptime-complete, without infinite data it is \exptime-complete, and without either it is \pspace-complete.

 We then introduce exclusive rules and examine the full \nfer language.
 It has been openly questioned what effect negation has on the expressiveness of \nfer~\cite{havelund2021monami}.
+Of note is that the semantics of exclusive rules restrict the use of recursion.
+In particular, to ensure that an \nfer instance with exclusive rules yields a unique output, exclusive rules may not appear within cycles. \Nfer previously only supported exclusive rules in cycle-free settings, but we extend the semantics here to support exclusive rules alongside cycles in inclusive (i.e., non-exclusive) rules.

-Of note is that recursion in rules must be prohibited when exclusive rules are used.
-We prove that, without infinite data, adding exclusive rules has no effect and \nfer evaluation remains \pspace-complete.
-With infinite data, however, we prove the problem is in \aexptimepoly.
+We prove that, with finite data, adding exclusive rules has no effect and \nfer evaluation remains \pspace-complete without cycles and \exptime-complete with cycles.
+Without cycles and infinite data, however, we prove that the problem is \aexptimepoly-complete.
+The remaining combination, i.e., exclusive rules with cycles and infinite data is undecidable, as the problem is already so without exclusive rules.

-Finally, we examine the effect of minimality on the complexity of \nfer evaluation.
+We go on to examine the effect of minimality on the complexity of \nfer evaluation.
 Minimality is a so-called meta-constraint on the results of \nfer that was a primary motivator of \nfer's development, since it was discovered existing tools like Prolog struggled with such meta-constraints~\cite{kauffman2017inferring}.
 We show that minimality has a substantial effect on the complexity of \nfer evaluation.
-With infinite data, we prove the problem is in \exptime.
+With infinite data, we prove that the problem is in \exptime.
 The most common method of using \nfer is with minimality and finite data, however, and we prove evaluation for this configuration is in \ptime.
+These results are independent of the use of exclusive rules and cycles.